iwatake2222/backup_play_with_tflite/README.md

 - Delegate
 	- Edge TPU
-		- Tested in Raspberry Pi (armv7) and Jetson Nano (aarch64)
+		- Tested in Raspberry Pi (armv7) and Jetson NX (aarch64)
+	- XNNPACK
-		- Crash happend in Jetson Xavier NX for some reasons...
+		- Tested in Jetson NX
-	- GPU (todo)
+	- GPU
+		- Tested in Jetson NX

 ## How to build application
 ### Common (Get source code)